easystats/modelbased/paper/paper.md

 ## Marginal means and effects

-The concept of "marginal" in statistical modeling refers to the effect of one variable when all other variables are held constant at specific values
+The concept of "marginal" in statistical modeling typically refers to the effect of one variable when all other variables are held constant at specific values
-(e.g., their reference value, or their empirical or theoretical average).
+(e.g., their empirical or theoretical average or reference value).
-This is crucial for interpreting how individual predictors influence the response variable in complex models.
+This in turn in convenient for understanding the effect of a variable in a complex model, where multiple variables interact with each other.

+The `modelbased` package simplifies the extraction of these quantities, providing a clear interface to understand how different predictors interact with outcomes in various scenarios.

 - `estimate_means()`: computes **Marginal Means**, i.e., the average predictions for each level of a categorical predictor, averaged across all levels of other predictors.
 - `estimate_contrasts()`: computes **Marginal Contrasts**, i.e., the comparison the marginal means of different levels of a factor to assess differences or effects.
 - `estimate_slopes()`: computes **Marginal Slopes**, i.e., the change in the response variable for an infinitesimal change in a predictor, averaged across all levels of other predictors.
 They are essentially the partial derivatives of the response with respect to each predictor, useful for continuous predictors.

-The modelbased package simplifies the extraction of these quantities, providing a clear interface to understand how different predictors interact with outcomes in various scenarios.

 [details about types of marginalization]